tummfm/chemtrain/docs/chemtrain-deploy/installation.md

   --install_location="$PWD/lib"
 ```

-The CPU and CUDA plugin flags may be combined.
-The flags install
+The CPU and CUDA plugin flags may be combined when one installation needs both
-`pjrt/cpu/pjrt_plugin.so` and `pjrt/cuda/pjrt_plugin.so` beside one
-`libconnector.so`.
-CPU supports ordinary and communication-enabled model
-variants when the embedding application provides the connector's host
-communication callbacks.
-CUDA is required for Kokkos execution.
-A build
+backends.
+CUDA is required for the Kokkos pair style.
-without `--enable_cuda` omits CUDA-only OpenEquivariance implementations.
-The
-CPU-only connector does not link CUDA implementations.
-Verify release
-artifacts with `ldd`, or the platform equivalent, before distributing them.

 ## Build LAMMPS